Where to Get Help?

 1. Finding support from others

 People affected by trauma or trauma-related mental health disorders, such as PTSD, often isolate themselves.
 Try not to withdraw from those around you.
 There is probably someone among your friends and family who can listen to you and help.
-Studies have shown that people who benefit from a strong support network are more likely to see an improvement in their symptoms (Brewin, Andrews, & Valentine, 2000; Scarpa, Haden, & Hurley, 2006).
+Studies have shown that people who benefit from a strong support network are more likely to see an improvement in their symptoms (Brewin et al., 2000; Scarpa et al., 2006).

 2. Seek professional advice

-Make use of the services that are available to you (doctor, mental health specialist, victim support services, etc.).
-Self-help groups, where you can talk with others who have experienced similar experiences to yours, can be helpful.
-If it is part of your daily life, spirituality may also help you (Connor, Davidson, & Lee, 2003).
+Make use of the services that are available to you (e.g., doctor, mental health specialist, victim support services, etc.).
+Self-help groups, where you can talk with others who have had experiences similar to yours, can be helpful.
+If it is part of your daily life, spirituality may also help you (Connor et al., 2003).

 3. Alcohol, tobacco, drugs, and medications

 It is not advisable to use alcohol, tobacco, or drugs to help you cope.
-These will aggravate your symptoms, even if they offer comfort or relief of symptoms at first (Nishith, Resick, & Mueser, 2001).
-If you think you may need medication you should consult your doctor.
+These may aggravate your symptoms, even if they offer comfort or relief of symptoms in the short-term (Dworkin et al., 2018).
+If you’re interested in exploring the potential benefits of medication, please consult with your doctor.

 4. Share about the event

-Research has found that avoiding the things that trigger unpleasant thoughts about the event actually prevents such thoughts from gradually fading (Brewin, 2001).
-Devoting time to thinking and talking about the traumatic event and how it has affected you (with healthcare professionals, friends or volunteers, for example), and giving yourself time for rest and relaxation is a constructive way of managing intrusive thoughts.
+Research has found that avoiding the things that trigger unpleasant thoughts about the traumatic event prevents such thoughts from gradually fading (Brewin, 2001).
+Devoting time to thinking and talking about the traumatic event and how it has affected you (with healthcare professionals, friends or volunteers, for example), and giving yourself time for rest is a constructive way to manage intrusive thoughts.

 5. Try to resume your normal life